Extreme ultraviolet lithography: Hydrogen bulging defects

 As discussed above, with regard to contamination removal, hydrogen used in recent EUV systems can penetrate into the EUV mask layers.
-Once trapped, bulge defects were produced.
+TSMC indicated in its patent that hydrogen would enter from the mask edge.
+Once trapped, bulge defects or blisters were produced, which could lead to film peeling.
 These are essentially the blister defects which arise after a sufficient number of EUV mask exposures in the hydrogen environment.

-Throughput-scaling limits
+TSMC proposed some means for mitigating hydrogen blistering defects on EUV masks, which may impact productivity.

 EUV stochastic issues

 EUV lithography is particularly sensitive to stochastic effects.
 In a large population of features printed by EUV, although the overwhelming majority are resolved, some suffer complete failure to print, e.g. missing holes or bridging lines.
 A known significant contribution to this effect is the dose used to print.
 This is related to shot noise, to be discussed further below.
 Due to the stochastic variations in arriving photon numbers, some areas designated to print actually fail to reach the threshold to print, leaving unexposed defect regions.
-The lower part of the resist layer is more susceptible to underexposure, due to absorption in the upper part.
 Some areas may be overexposed, leading to excessive resist loss or crosslinking.
 The probability of stochastic failure increases exponentially as feature size decreases, and for the same feature size, increasing distance between features also significantly increases the probability.
 Line cuts which are misshapen are a significant issue due to potential arcing and shorting.
 Yield requires detection of stochastic failures down to below 1e-12.

-The tendency to stochastic defects is worse when the image consists of photons from different patterns, such as from a large-area pattern or from defocus over a large pupil fill.
+The tendency to stochastic defects is worse from defocus over a large pupil fill.

 Multiple failure modes may exist for the same population.
 For example, besides bridging of trenches, the lines separating the trenches may be broken.
 This can be attributed to stochastic resist loss, from secondary electrons.
 The randomness of the number of secondary electrons is itself a source of stochastic behavior in EUV resist images.

-Some patterns are more vulnerable to stochastic defects, due to pinching between corners, or sidelobes.

 The coexistence of stochastically underexposed and overexposed defect regions leads to a loss of dose window at a certain post-etch defect level between the low-dose and high-dose patterning cliffs.
 Hence, the resolution benefit from shorter wavelength is lost.

 The resist underlayer also plays an important role.
 This could be due to the secondary electrons generated by the underlayer.
 Secondary electrons may remove over 10 nm of resist from the exposed edge.